GoThereGit/EvaHan/README.md

 # Data

-The data comes from China Twenty-four Histories , Pre-Qin canonical texts and “ZiZhi TongJian (资治通鉴, Comprehensive Mirror in Aid of Governance)”.
-The PDF text is converted into word format through OCR recognition, and the team members manually proofread the corpus by using the convenient platform for chapter, paragraph, and sentence alignment , and finally get the parallel corpus.
-Among them, China Twenty-four Histories is the general name of the twenty-four official histories written by various dynasties in ancient China, all of which are compiled in the biography style; the Pre-Qin canonical texts are the historical materials of the pre-Qin period, which have an important position in ancient books, including history books and sub-books; “ZiZhi TongJian” is a chronological history book compiled by historians of the Northern Song Dynasty, covering 1362 years of history of sixteen dynasties.
+The data is excerpted from the Twenty-Four Histories(dynastic histories from remote antiquity till the Ming Dynasty), the Pre-Qin classics and “ZiZhi TongJian (资治通鉴, Comprehensive Mirror in Aid of Governance)”.
+Among them, the Twenty-Four Histories is the general name of the twenty-four official histories written by various dynasties in ancient China, all of which are compiled in the biography style; the Pre-Qin canonical texts are the historical materials of the Pre-Qin period(Paleolithic Period ~ 221 B.C.), which have an important position in ancient books, including history books and sub-books; “ZiZhi TongJian” is a chronological history book compiled by historians of the Northern Song Dynasty, covering sixteen dynasties over a span of 1362 years.
+The PDF version were converted into word format through OCR recognition before the team members could manually proofread the texts and build a parallel corpus by using the convenient platform for chapter, paragraph and sentence alignment.

-The ancient Chinese classic texts in the corpus feature both diachronicity, i.e. spanning thousands of years, as well as diversity, i.e. covering the four traditional types of Chinese canonical texts: Jing (经, Confucian classics), shi (史, historical works), zi (子, philosophical works belonging to schools of thought other than the Confucian but also including works on agriculture, medicine, mathematics, astronomy, divination, art criticism, and other miscellaneous writings) and ji (集, collection of literary works).
+The Chinese ancient classic texts in the corpus feature both diachronicity(i.e. spanning thousands of years)(i.e. covering the four traditional types of Chinese canonical texts).
+The four are Jing (经, Confucian classics), shi (史, historical works), zi (子, philosophical works belonging to schools of thought other than the Confucian but also including works on agriculture, medicine, mathematics, astronomy, divination, art criticism, and other miscellaneous writings) and ji (集, collection of literary works).

 Both English and modern Chinese translations are selected for these texts in the parallel corpus.
 The specific parallel texts provided for this test are as follows.

 ## Data Format

-The released data is not tokenized and includes sentences of any length (including empty sentences).
-All data is in Unicode (UTF-8) format.
-The Table1. below gives an example of the parallel corpus data format:
+As to released data, no sentence of any length is tokenized (including empty sentences).
+All data is in Unicode (UTF-8) format within the parallel corpus.
+Table 1 gives an example as fllows:
 <p align="center">Table 1.
 Data format of the aligned sentences</p>

 |Ancient-Chinese|Modern-Chinese|